OsamaSaleh289/InteractiveOthello/README.md

 # InteractiveOthello
-Interactive strategy game developed through JavaFX
+Interactive strategy game developed through JavaFX as part of a school project